 7. Sign off a Liability waiver with the airlines

 Alright, this doesn’t work with every airline.
 But if an airline acts like a brat and you are not in a situation to buy an onward flight ticket on the spot, reason with them.
-Show them the proof of your funds and explain them that you will leave the country by land.
+Show them the proof of your funds and explain to them that you will leave the country by land.

-Ask the airline if they have a liability waiver you can sign to board the flight even if you don’t have a proof of onward travel.
+Ask the airline if they have a liability waiver you can sign to board the flight even if you don’t have proof of onward travel.
 Some airlines have that handy and they might be able to print out a contract for you at the check-in desk that goes like this: we are not liable if the immigration at the destination airport turns you away.

 Ok, enough about flight tickets.
 Let’s jump to buses and trains.
 This is a good option for land borders especially.

 8. Buses in Latin/ Central America

 There are international bus services operates in most of the central-American or Latin American countries.
 You can buy a ticket and use it as proof of onward travel or travel itinerary for visa application.